Become a Poll Worker/Judge of Election

 $170 for each Judge who serves successfully on Election Day without completing the online training program.

-$255 for each returning Judge who completed the online training prior to the November 2020 Election, who completes the online training and serves successfully on Election Day.
+$255 for each returning Judge who completes the online training and serves successfully on the Primary or General Election Days.

 Next question you might ask: how do I sign up?